General Terms and Conditions of Delivery of Schmid AG, energy solutions, and its group companies (valid from February 1, 2025)

 emission values.
 Deviating emission limit values or existing emission limit values with deviating measurement regulations of the authority, such as continuous measurements in accordance with Article 13, Paragraph 4 of the Air Pollution Control Ordinance LRV of December 16, 1985 (as of July 15, 2010) cannot be guaranteed.

-SCHMID’s technical guidelines, construction or assembly work not carried out by SCHMID, defective subsoil or chemical, electrochemical or electrolytic influences as well as other reasons for which SCHMID is not responsible.
-SCHMID’s liability for security gaps in internal and / or external IT networks and any resulting damage is also excluded.
-Claims for damages against SCHMID for damage attributable to insecure data connections, hacker attacks, unauthorized or authorized access (e.g. in the context of Telemaintenance or remote access) or other inadequacies in IT systems or IT networks of the PURCHASER or third parties are also excluded.
+guidelines of SCHMID, construction or installation work not carried out by SCHMID, defective foundation soil or chemical, electrochemical or electrolytic influences as well as for other reasons for which SCHMID is not responsible.
+SCHMID shall also not be liable for security gaps in internal and/or external IT networks and for any resulting damage.
+Claims for damages against SCHMID for damages resulting from insecure data connections, hacker attacks, unauthorized or authorized access (e.g. in the context of remote maintenance or remote access) or other inadequacies in IT systems or IT networks of the PURCHASER or third parties are also excluded.

-15.12 For deliveries and services of subcontractors specified by the PURCHASER, SCHMID shall only assume the warranty within the scope of the warranty obligations of the subcontractors concerned.
-SCHMID shall be entitled to discharge its warranty obligations by assigning its rights in respect of defects to the subcontractor.
+15.12 For supplies and services of subcontractors requested by the PURCHASER, SCHMID shall only assume warranty within the scope of the warranty obligations of the subcontractors concerned.
+SCHMID shall be entitled to discharge its warranty obligations by assigning its rights with respect to claims for defects against the subcontractor.

 15.13 The PURCHASER shall have no rights or claims for defects in material, design or workmanship or for the absence of warranted characteristics other than those expressly stated in this clause 15.

-16. consequences of non-performance or improper performance by SCHMID
+16. Consequences of non-performance or inadequate performance by SCHMID

-16.1 In all cases of poor performance or non-performance not expressly regulated in these terms and conditions, the CUSTOMER shall be entitled – insofar as the breach of contract is proven and demonstrably attributable to SCHMID – to set SCHMID a reasonable period of grace under threat of withdrawal in the event of default.
-If this grace period expires unused due to SCHMID’s fault, the PURCHASER may withdraw from the contract with regard to the deliveries or services that have been carried out in breach of contract and reclaim the proportion of payments already made.
+16.1 In all cases of inadequate performance or non-performance not expressly covered by these terms and conditions, the CUSTOMER shall be entitled – provided that the breach of contract has been proven and demonstrably caused by SCHMID – to set SCHMID an appropriate final deadline for performance, threatening to withdraw from the contract in the event of non-performance.
+If this extension elapses due to the fault of SCHMID, the PURCHASER may withdraw from the contract with regard to the deliveries or services that have been performed in breach of contract and reclaim the corresponding portion of payments already made.

 16.2 In such a case, the following clause 17 shall apply with regard to any claim for damages by the PURCHASER and the exclusion of further liability.
 In addition, the claim for damages shall be limited to 3 % (three percent) of the contract price of the deliveries and services for which the withdrawal is made.

-17.1 All cases of breach of contract and their legal consequences as well as all claims of the PURCHASER, irrespective of the legal grounds on which they are made, are conclusively regulated in these terms and conditions.
-In particular, all claims for damages, reduction in price, rescission of the contract or withdrawal from the contract not expressly mentioned are excluded and waived.
+17.1 All cases of breach of contract and the relevant consequences as well as all rights and claims on the part of the PURCHASER, irrespective on what ground they are based, are exhaustively covered by these general conditions of sale.
+In particular, any claims not expressly mentioned for damages, reduction of price, termination of or withdrawal from the contract are excluded and are hereby waived.

 17.2 Under no circumstances shall the PURCHASER be entitled to claim compensation for damage that has not occurred to the delivery item itself, such as loss of production, loss of use, costs for substitute fuels and emergency heating, loss of orders, loss of profit or other direct or indirect damage.
 This exclusion of liability does not apply to unlawful intent or gross negligence on the part of SCHMID.
 Furthermore, this exclusion of liability shall not apply insofar as it conflicts with mandatory law.

-18 SCHMID’s right of recourse, insurance obligation, product liability and product safety
+18. Right of recourse of SCHMID, insurance obligation, product liability and product safety

-19.1 Should any provision of these Terms and Conditions of Delivery prove to be invalid in whole or in part, this provision shall be replaced by a new provision that comes as close as possible to its legal and economic purpose.
+19.1 Should any provision of these Terms and Conditions of Sale be or become invalid in whole or in part, the validity of the remaining provisions shall not be affected.

-19.2 These General Terms of Delivery shall enter into force on April 1, 2022 and replace all previous terms of delivery and conditions of SCHMID.
+19.2 These Terms and Conditions of Sale shall come into force on February 1, 2025 and replace all previous terms and conditions of sale of SCHMID.

-20.1 The place of jurisdiction for the CUSTOMER and SCHMID shall be the respective registered office of SCHMID, currently CH-8360 Eschlikon.
-However, SCHMID shall also be entitled to take legal action against the CUSTOMER at the latter’s registered office or at the place where the goods are located (place of installation of the system).
+20.1 The place of jurisdiction for the CUSTOMER and SCHMID is the respective registered office of SCHMID, currently CH-8360 Eschlikon.
+However, SCHMID is also entitled to take legal action against the CUSTOMER at the CUSTOMER’s registered office or at the location of the goods (place of installation of the plant).

-20.2 The contractual relationship shall be governed by Swiss substantive law to the exclusion of the United Nations Convention on Contracts for the International Sale of Goods of April 11, 1980.
+20.2 The contractual relationship shall be governed by Swiss substantive law, excluding the United Nations Convention on Contracts for the International Sale of Goods dated April 11, 1980.